pippim/pippim.github.io/programs/iothings.md

 Press the power button on your computer and then:

 - **tvpowered** script wakes up from sleep
+- Sony TV turns on
 - Light behind Sony TV (a.k.a.
 Primary TV or TV #1) turns on
 - Light behind Google TV (a.k.a.
 Secondary TV or TV #2) turns on
 - Google TV turns on
-- Sony TV turns on (work in progress)

 Press the power button on Sony TV remote control then:

-- Sony TV will be shut off
+- Sony TV will be shut off (which power button does anyway)
 - Google Android TV will be shut off
 - Light behind the Sony TV will be shut off
 - Light behind the Google TV will be shut off
-- Computer will be put to sleep
+- Computer will be put to sleep (or shutdown if configured)
 - **tvpowered** script continues when system wakes up

-To power off electric lights when you shut down or suspend your computer the `/etc/NetworkManager/dispatcher.d/pre-down.d` directory contains the bash script `smartplug_off`.
+To power off electric lights the `/etc/NetworkManager/dispatcher.d/pre-down.d/smartplug_off` script is run.
+See below for details on setting up script.

-When resuming from system sleep (waking up your laptop) the `/lib/systemd/system-sleep` directory contains the bash scripts.
-Of particular note is:

-- A bug in Pulse Audio 8 sets the output sound to the Laptop speakers when system goes to sleep.
-The system sound device doesn't default to HDMI when the system wakes up / resumes from suspend.
-The `sound` script enables sound for the HDMI stereo system.

 A variety of independent scripts are provided to make life convenient.